open62541/open62541/tools/nodeset_compiler/README.md

   -x .../deps/ua-nodeset/PADIM/Opc.Ua.PADIM.NodeSet2.xml
 ````

 The output shows a list of missing NodeIds, that can not be resolved from the supplied XML files.
-Ignoring ``ns=0``, the missing NodeIds can be solved by including the OPC UA DI model.
+Ignoring ``ns=0``, the other missing nodeIds can be supplied by including the OPC UA DI model.
 ````
 nodeset_resolver.py -e ../../tools/schema/Opc.Ua.NodeSet2.Reduced.xml \
   -x .../deps/ua-nodeset/DI/Opc.Ua.Di.NodeSet2.xml \